General information about study

 Language: English (for fee-paying international students), Czech (for Czech speaking students)

-Winter semester: 13 weeks of lectures, 5 weeks of examinations
+Winter semester: september-january, 13 weeks of lectures, 5 weeks of examinations

-Spring semester: 13 weeks of lectures, 5 weeks of examinations, vacation
+Summer semester: february-june, 13 weeks of lectures, 5 weeks of examinations, vacation